ssvinoth/ansible_network_workshop_ui_based_learning/1-explore/README.md

 > Note:
 >
-> More info on Inventories in respect to Automation controller can be found in the [documentation here](https://docs.ansible.com/automation-controller/4.0.0/html/userguide/inventories.html)
+> More info on Inventories in respect to Automation controller can be found in the [documentation here](https://docs.ansible.com/automation-controller/latest/html/userguide/inventories.html)

 1. Click on the **Inventories** button under **RESOURCES** on the left menu bar.

     ![Inventories Button](images/automation_controller_inventories_menu.jpg)

-2. Under Inventories click on the `Workshop Inventory`.
+2. Under Inventories click on the `Workshop Inventory` from the list shown on the right side.

 3. Under the `Workshop Inventory` click the **Hosts** button at the top.
 There will be four hosts here, rtr1 through rtr4 as well as the ansible control node.